-PYMBLE CENTRE DRAFT LOCAL ENVIRONMENTAL PLAN AND DRAFT DEVELOPMENT CONTROL PLAN AND RECLASSIFICATION OF COUNCIL LAND - FINAL REPORT period.
+PYMBLE CENTRE DRAFT LOCAL ENVIRONMENTAL PLAN AND DRAFT DEVELOPMENT CONTROL PLAN AND RECLASSIFICATION OF COUNCIL LAND -FINAL REPORT

-PURPOSE OF REPORT: To enable Council to consider the Draft Ku-ring-gai Local

-Environmental Plan 2006 (Town Centres) Amendment 2 as it applies to Pymble and the Draft Ku-ring-gai Development Control Plan Town Centres (Pymble) 2006, and the outcome of the Public Hearing into reclassification of Council owned land and other planning matters following the exhibition

-BACKGROUND: The Minister for Planning has directed Council under Section

-55 of the Environmental Planning and Assessment Act to prepare plans for additional housing in and around its key commercial centre and to provide for additional retail and commercial demand to cater for the needs of the local population.
-Council on the 25 July 2006 resolved to exhibit with 44 public submissions.
+PURPOSE OF REPORT: To enable Council to consider the Draft Ku-ring-gai Local Environmental Plan 2006 (Town Centres) Amendment 2 as it applies to Pymble and the Draft Ku-ring-gai Development Control Plan Town Centres (Pymble) 2006, and the outcome of the Public Hearing into reclassification of Council owned land and other planning matters following the exhibition period.
+BACKGROUND: The Minister for Planning has directed Council under Section 55 of the Environmental Planning and Assessment Act to prepare plans for additional housing in and around its key commercial centre and to provide for additional retail and commercial demand to cater for the needs of the local population.
+Council on the 25 July 2006 resolved to exhibit Draft Plans.
+COMMENTS: Submissions have been received from State Agencies together with 44 public submissions.
 Key issues have been assessed and recommendations have been made for further amendments to the Draft LEP and Draft DCP.
 A public hearing was conducted into the reclassification of Council owned land.
 This report provides a recommendation on the future classification of these sites.
+RECOMMENDATION: That the Draft Ku-ring-gai Local Environmental 2006 (Town Centres) Amendment 2 as it applies to Pymble and the Draft Ku-ring-gai Development Control Plan Town Centres (Pymble) 2006 as amended, be adopted by Council and forwarded to the Department and Minister for Planning with the Section 68 submission with a request that the Plan be made.